tlcowling/glb-director/docs/setup/glb-director-configuration.md

 # glb-director configuration

-The `glb-director` component is the main DPDK application that processes inbound packets and encapsulates them using GUE to server(s) designated by the GLB hasing algorithm.
+The `glb-director` component is the main DPDK application that processes inbound packets and encapsulates them using GUE to server(s) designated by the GLB hashing algorithm.

 There are 2 places the director can be configured:
  * `/etc/default/glb-director` - Configuration around the DPDK EAL runtime and other similar configuration options, used by systemd.